-- Note 8 impairment test: key assumptions underlying recoverable amounts; - Note 27 recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources.
+• Note 8 - impairment test: key assumptions underlying recoverable amounts;

+• Note 28 - recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources.

-(f) Measurement of fair values
+(e) Measurement of fair values

 A number of the Group's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities.